 Many students with disabilities are transferred from their neighborhood schools into segregated classrooms in substandard buildings, where they get minimal therapeutic support and second-rate educational instruction.
 They have little or no interaction with students without disabilities.
 They usually cannot participate in after-school activities – no sports, no drama, no clubs.

 And the risk that they will end up in jail is even higher.

 School should not be a pipeline to prison.
 With appropriate services, students with disabilities can learn and achieve in their neighborhood schools.
-With appropriate services, inappropriate discipline and needless suspensions and expulsions can be avoided.
+With appropriate services, unnecessary discipline, including suspensions and expulsions, can be avoided.
 And with appropriate services, they can have the same academic and social opportunities to learn, advance grade to grade, and graduate with their non-disabled classmates.